frankaging/Causal-Distill/README.md

   }

 ```

+## Requirements
+- Python 3.6 or 3.7 are supported.
+- Pytorch Version: 1.9.0
+- Transfermers Version: 4.11.3
+- Datasets Version: Version: 1.8.0
+- We have performed experiments on Titan V GPU.
+We assume 12GB of GPU memory (more memory can expedite training).
+- Since we build our codebase off the [Huggingface Distillation Interface](https://github.com/huggingface/transformers/tree/master/examples/research_projects/distillation), please review their doc for requirements.

 ## Dataset
 Following the [Huggingface Distillation Interface](https://github.com/huggingface/transformers/tree/master/examples/research_projects/distillation), we need to pre-process the datasets before we do distillation.
 You can refer to their repo for details.
 We adapt their pre-processing scripts, and update with a few improvements.
 For example, we can now binarize datasets from the Dataset Hub from huggingface directly.